aimeos/aimeos-docs/src/infrastructure/search-filter.md

 # Compare

-A criteria consists of three parts:
+A criterion consists of three parts:

 * search key
 * operator
 * value

-You can set a new criteria using:
+You can set a new criterion using:

 ```php
 $filter->add( 'product.code', '==', 'test' );